-Pär MobergLecturer, Course Director, folk and world music programs, 15 ECTS credits, Master, High School Teacher in Swedish and Philosophy
+Pär MobergLecturer, Course Director, folk and world music programs, Board member of the Electricity grid and Electricity distribution companies of Skurup Municipality, as representative for the Left party, 15 ECTS credits, Master, High School Teacher in Swedish and Philosophy

 Research areas and keywords

 UKÄ subject classification

 Working with folk and world music in a broad sense, ranging from the local folk tradition of Skåne to Arabic, Balkan, Indian classical etc. Saxophone and other woodwinds as main instrument.
 Teaches ensemble, main instrument, and carreer building courses, sometimes also arrangement and composition.
 Mentors last year musician students in their thesis work.